-• The air vent/cover lock may be removed for occasional cleaning or for replacing the small gasket.
-To remove the air vent/cover lock, grasp and securely hold the cup portion on the underside of the cover with your fingers (Fig. N).
+• To remove the air vent/cover lock for occasional cleaning or for replacing the small gasket, grasp and securely hold the cup portion on the underside of the cover with your fingers (Fig. L).
 Using the fingers of your other hand, turn the pin portion of the air vent/cover lock on the top side of the cover counterclockwise until the pin is free of the cup portion.
+Lift the pin out of the cover and remove the cup from under the cover.